Applications for Education degrees

 If you want to be a primary-level teacher, you should apply to follow the Bachelor of Education (BEd) degree in one of the University Colleges.
 The Colleges also offer BEd Secondary programmes in Business Studies, Religious Studies and Technology & Design.
 Each issues its own prospectus in which detailed information may be found about the BEd and the University College itself.

-The PGCE (Early Years) and the PGCE (Educational Psychology) are offered by Stranmillis University College and the PGCE (Irish Medium) is offered by St. Mary's University College.
+The PGCE (Early Years) is offered by Stranmillis University College and the PGCE (Irish Medium) is offered by St. Mary's University College.
 Again you should consult the relevant University College Prospectus.

 Other Undergraduate courses offered by the University Colleges